NexPlayer/TizenWebOS/ps4/api.md

 #### player.seek(value)

-Seek the video to the value given.
+Seeks the video to the value given.

 <a id="environment"></a>